-Born and raised in a small West Texas town “Tulia” and later moving to Lubbock, where he met his now long time friends and fellow Flatlanders, Butch Hancock and Joe Ely.
-While growing up in Lubbock surrounded by a diverse set of music, Gilmore’s passion blossomed and knew from thereon this was what he wanted to do as a career.
-This resulted in a long successful musical journey endured by millions around the world.
+Born and raised in a small West Texas town of Tulia and later Lubbock.
+From a young age, Gilmore was surrounded with a diverse set of sounds, from old country records to the music of his youth.
+His passion went on to blossom, he knew from thereon this was what he wanted to do as a career in which it resulted in a long successful musical journey endured by millions around the world.
 From the Hub City Movers to working with punk rock band [MudHoney] and bluegrass finest [Warren Hellman], its safe to say Gilmore is never afraid to explore and experiment with music.

 Downey To Lubbock- out 1st of June 2018

-In the light of the release, Gilmore sat down with myself few weeks ago to discuss his upcoming album with Dave Alvin and talked about how by doing a tour together with Alvin resulted in a record, to choosing a favourite song from the album.
+In the light of the release, Gilmore sat down with myself few weeks ago to discuss his upcoming album with Dave Alvin, touring together and choosing a favorite song from the album.

-Due to the length of the interview, this article will be followed by a second article following up the rest of the interview with Jimmie Dale Gilmore.
+Due to the length of the interview, this article will be followed by a second piece showcasing the rest of the interview with Jimmie Dale Gilmore.

 A huge thanks to Jimmie for finding the time and to Lance Cowen who arranged it!